Next Gibraltar general election: Background

 Before the 2023 elections, Chief Minister Fabian Picardo announced that if elected, his fourth term as Chief Minister would be his last, and suggested Gemma Arias-Vasquez (the new Minister for Health, Care and Business) to be his successor as leader of the Gibraltar Socialist Labour Party, if elected by the party, thus would become Gibraltar's first female Chief Minister and MP who takes the role without being a party leader, if decided in the general election.
 Nigel Feetham, the new Minister for Justice, Trade & Industry, has also expressed interest in succeeding Picardo as party leader on social media.

 On 5 November 2024, Picardo rescinded his retirement plan, announcing on GBC that he would be standing for the next elections as party leader, subject to a vote of confidence by party membership at its AGM.
 Feetham subsequently rescinded his leadership bid, which resulted in Picardo being re-elected party leader unopposed.

 On 20 October 2025, it was announced that the GSLP will hold its next AGM on the 20th of November to elect its five executive members.
 On the same day, it was announced that Fabian Picardo will not stand for reelection for the leadership elections on that day and had a date set for when he will step down as party leader.

+In his New Year Message in 2026, Fabian Picardo announced that the full year would be his last as Chief Minister, ready to step aside by the next general elections in 2027.

+On 3rd June 2026, it was announced that Gemma Arias-Vasquez will stand uncontested in the next GSLP leadership election after her nearest contender, Nigel Feetham, decided to step down and support her candidacy.

 Polling

 Midterm Polling

-On 13 October 2025, GBC released three midterm polls of who would be elected if an election were held the next day.
+On 13 October 2025, GBC released three midterm polls, carried out by independent critical research company, Mediatel Ltd, of who would be elected if an election were held the next day.

 The first was which party/candidates the public would vote for, and/or how to vote.
 The results were as follows: